How to use the Material Separation Photoshop Plugin

 The [Material Separation] plugin is displayed in the following panel.

-The panel is composed mainly of two functions, [Cut Out] and [Transparency Fill], plus the [Common Options].
+The panel consists mainly of the two functions [Cut Out] and [Transparency Fill] and [Common Options].

 | Letter | Name | Description |